[Updated on 31 July 2018]

 46. Wednesday nights at Sir James van der Merwe’s

-Climb the steep staircase up to the distinguished bar open to the public on Wednesday nights.
+Climb the steep staircase up to the distinguished bar, open to the public on Wednesday nights.
 The view of Sandton and the decor is exceptional.
-This is part of Katy’s Palace, the magical events venue which is a sister to the famous Emily Moon restaurant in Plett.
-6 Desmond Street, Kramerville.
-072 607 4235
+Sir James van der Merwe forms part of Katy’s Palace, the magical event venue which is a sister venue to the famous Emily Moon restaurant in Plettenberg Bay.
+This fantastic bar has gained world recognition, as it is listed on Bloomberg’s “35 cocktails to try around the world”.

 47. 27 Boxes